Vyshnav-KS/Vyshnav-Portfolio/README.md

 # Vyshnav-Portfolio
 Simple Portfolio

 This is a simple portfolio website.
-Only built with using html and css.
+Only built by using html and css.